Chiefbark/AEM-Docs/2_aem_interface/Readme.md

 # AEM Interface

+**Overview**

-We will take a look to the AEM web to understand how it works.
+We will take a look to the AEM web and check where and how is the data stored, and some important directories that we will be using during this guide.

-Table of contents
+**Table of contents**

 - [AEM Interface](#aem-interface)
   - [Start Page](#start-page)